franceslinyc/franceslinyc.github.io/about.markdown

 permalink: /about/
 ---

 <p align="justify"> Thanks for visiting my site!
-I am a 5th-year PhD student (2 years for Master's) in statistics at the Oregon State University (OSU).
+I am a 4th-year PhD student in statistics at the Oregon State University (OSU).
 Broadly speaking, my research interests lie in </p>

 - predictive modeling,
 - computational statistics, and